- Company News

 5. Using a Trading Bot to Invest

-While there are many advantages to automated investing, it may not be necessarily the best choice for everybody.
-Casual investors are not the primary audience for bots and might be better off without them.
-But if you plan to make consistent investments and want to maximize risk-adjusted returns, you can reap a lot of benefits from automated platforms.
+While there are many advantages to automated investing, it may not be the best choice for everybody.
+Casual investors are not the primary audience for bots and may experience more success without them.
+However, if traders plan to make consistent investments and want to maximize risk-adjusted returns, automated platforms are the best tool to deploy.

 Takes emotions out

 Keeps investors disciplined

 Not the best choice for long-term investors

 Cryptocurrency exchanges vary in terms of liquidity, trading volume, and prices for certain assets.
 Market changes affect small and large currencies differently.
 Typically, bigger exchanges have lower rates, and with an arbitrage strategy, traders can purchase assets and sell them on the smaller exchanges.
 Since prices do not adjust at the same time, traders can capitalize on price differences, but whilst the strategy is straightforward, it does require significant time and dedication.